zeke/devcenter-scraper/content/md/platform-api-quickstart.md

 ## Authentication

-Authentication is passed in the `Authorization` header with a value set to `:{api-key}`, base64 encoded.
-You can find your api-key on the ["Account" page](https://dashboard.heroku.com/account) on dashboard or by running this command:
+Authentication is passed in the `Authorization` header with a value set to `:{token}`, base64 encoded.
+You can find a token to use on the ["Account" page](https://dashboard.heroku.com/account)(in the "API Key" section) on dashboard or by running this command:

 ```term
 $ heroku auth:token